nixworks/public/news/2015/08/11/index.md

 ##### Japan
 ### [Japan's Sendai Nuclear Power Plant in Satsumasendai in Kagoshima Prefecture on Kyushu restarts reactor no. 1.
 This is the first of 50-plus shut-down nuclear reactors to go back online since the 2011 Fukushima Daiichi nuclear disaster.
 The problems discovered in the reactor model after the disaster have not been fixed. ](/news/2015/08/11/japan-s-sendai-nuclear-power-plant-in-satsumasendai-in-kagoshima-prefecture-on-kyushu-restarts-reactor-no-1-this-is-the-first-of-50-plus-s.md)
-_Context: 50-plus shut-down nuclear reactors to go back online since the 2011, Kyushu, Japan, Sendai Nuclear Power Plant, Satsumasendai, Kagoshima Prefecture, Fukushima Daiichi nuclear disaster_
+_Context: Kagoshima Prefecture, Fukushima Daiichi nuclear disaster, Satsumasendai, 50-plus shut-down nuclear reactors to go back online since the 2011, Sendai Nuclear Power Plant, Japan, Kyushu_

 ##### Syrian Civil War
 ### [In talks held regarding the course of the Syrian Civil War, Russia and Saudi Arabia fail to reach agreement over cooperation in the fight against ISIL, with the Saudi representative refusing any common struggle with Assad's regime. ](/news/2015/08/11/in-talks-held-regarding-the-course-of-the-syrian-civil-war-russia-and-saudi-arabia-fail-to-reach-agreement-over-cooperation-in-the-fight-ag.md)
-_Context: Syrian Civil War, ISIL, Bashar al-Assad, Saudi Arabia, Russia_
+_Context: Russia, Syrian Civil War, Saudi Arabia, ISIL, Bashar al-Assad_

 #####  Georgian
 ### [Georgia accuses Russia of cutting off its citizens from their farmland by installing border signposts demarcating the breakaway South Ossetia region, calling on Moscow to refrain from "escalation". ](/news/2015/08/11/georgia-accuses-russia-of-cutting-off-its-citizens-from-their-farmland-by-installing-border-signposts-demarcating-the-breakaway-south-osseti.md)